chris-short/chrisshort.net/content/video/dark-side-of-devops-jfrog-swampup-2019.md

-+++
-author = "Chris Short"
-date = 2019-10-23
+---
+ShowTOC: false
+author: Chris Short
+date: "2019-10-23"
-description = "People think that DevOps, Cloud Native, Agile, GROWS, etc. are all rainbows and roses.
-You start small, work your way up or you decide as an organizational unit to change." draft = false slug = "dark-side-of-devops-jfrog-swampup-2019" tags = ["talks", "speaking", "videos", "public speaking"] title = "The Dark Side of DevOps — JFrog swampUP 2019" ShowTOC = false
+description: People think that DevOps, Cloud Native, Agile, GROWS, etc. are all rainbows and roses.
+You start small, work your way up or you decide as an organizational unit to change.
-+++
+draft: false
+slug: dark-side-of-devops-jfrog-swampup-2019
+tags:
+- talks
+- speaking
+- videos
+- public speaking
+title: The Dark Side of DevOps — JFrog swampUP 2019
+---

 {{< carbon >}}